10 Fascinating Things to See in Mexico City’s Centro Historico

 The Casa de Los Azulejos makes a great photo opp, and if you’re hungry, you can pop inside to the Sanborns restaurant and enjoy a meal of traditional Mexican fare.

 Head up the stairs to the second level.
-Here you can read about the history of the famous blue and white china patterns on the Sanborns dishes, and enjoy a new perspective as you look down over the dining room.
+Here you can read about the history of the famous blue and white china patterns on the Sanborns dishes and enjoy a new perspective as you look down over the dining room.

 7. Torre Latinoamericana

-In the case you arrive in Mexico City and somehow can’t quite conceptualize how big it really is, your reality check is waiting on the observation deck of the Torre Latinoamericana.
+In case you arrive in Mexico City and somehow can’t quite conceptualize how big it really is, your reality check is waiting on the observation deck of the Torre Latinoamericana.

-There’s an entrance fee of $130 pesos to visit the observation deck and it is open daily from 9 AM to 10 PM.
+There’s an entrance fee of 130 pesos to visit the observation deck, and it is open daily from 9 AM to 10 PM.

 Pro Tip: If the line to get up to the observation deck (“mirador”) is really long, you can bypass it by saying you’re going to the bar, which is right below the observation deck.

-I bring this up because in 2010 a young, bright-eyed Janine set out to enjoy the view of the city from the revolving restaurant in Mexico City’s World Trade Center, and was deeply disappointed when she couldn’t see a damn thing through the thick curtain of brown smog that engulfed the building.
+I bring this up because in 2010 a young, bright-eyed Janine set out to enjoy the view of the city from the revolving restaurant in Mexico City’s World Trade Center and was deeply disappointed when she couldn’t see a damn thing through the thick curtain of brown smog that engulfed the building.
 Lesson learned.

 8. Alameda Central

-Alameda Central is a park that extends from the Palacio de Bellas Artes, almost all the way to Paseo de la Reforma (one of Mexico City’s most well-known streets).
+Alameda Central is a park that extends from the Palacio de Bellas Artes almost all the way to Paseo de la Reforma (one of Mexico City’s most well-known streets).
 It was created in the 1500s and is the oldest public park in the Americas.

-I always find it refreshing to visit green spaces in urban areas, especially in those as massive as Mexico City.
-The tree-lined pathways in Alameda Central make it a peaceful place to take a walk or pause for a minute on a bench.
+I always consider it refreshing to vI always consider it refreshing to visit green spaces in urban areas, especially in cities as massive as Mexico City.
+The tree-lined pathways in Alameda Central make it a peaceful place to walk or pause for a minute on a bench.
 You’ll see birds, squirrels, and a range of different trees and plants.

 Scattered throughout the park, you’ll find a collection of statues and monuments commemorating important figures from Mexico’s history.
 This includes the impressive Benito Juarez Hemicycle, which honors Mexico’s first indigenous president.